-Safeguarding Policy and Procedures: Children and Vulnerable Adults Procedure Ref : StuSer/01 Version Number 17 Version Date 24/05/23 Name of Developer/Reviewer Head of Student Services Procedure Owner (School/Centre/Unit) Student Services Person responsible for implementation (post holder) Assistant Vice-Chancellor (Transformation) Approving Committee/Board Board of Governors Date approved 12/05/23 Effective from Mar 2016 Dissemination Method (e.g. website) Staff and Student web pages Review Frequency Annually or as required Reviewing Committee Safeguarding and PREVENT Working Group.
+Safeguarding Policy and Procedures: Children and Vulnerable Adults Procedure Ref : StuSer/01 Version Number 18 Version Date 09/01/24 Name of Developer/Reviewer Head of Student Services and the Student Mental Health and Wellbeing Manager Procedure Owner (School/Centre/Unit) Student Services Person responsible for implementation (post holder) Assistant Vice-Chancellor (Transformation) Approving Committee/Board Board of Governors Date approved [12/05/23] Effective from Mar 2016 Dissemination Method (e.g. website) Staff and Student web pages Review Frequency Annually or as required Reviewing Committee Safeguarding and PREVENT Working Group.
 Document History (e.g. rationale for and dates of previous amendments) Consultation has taken place with all Heads of Schools, several Heads of Support Services, HR and the SU throughout March 2016.
 Technical update November 2016 to account for the inclusion of apprentices.
 Technical Update June 2017 to add a DSC Technical Update March 2018 to change a DSC.
 Technical Update March 2019 to change a DSC, Amian to Vivup and additional details of Board of Governors responsibilities and change of Vulnerable Adult to Adult at Risk Technical Update November 2019 to include the role of SDSC, minor change of reporting structure, inclusion of contact details (internal and external) External Health Check - VWV November 2019 - minor changes to wording, updated DPA/GDPR, reorganisation, updated details of sharing information with other organisations.
 Reviewed in accordance with Ofsted Requirements.
 Consultation has taken place with HR.
 March and June 2020 - Review of Policy no changes.
 Annex to Policy in response to COVID-19 Pandemic approved July 2020.

-August 2021 - Review of policy no changes.
+August 2021 Deview of rational and stands August 2021 - Review of policy no changes.
 February 2022 - Review and minor technical updates undertaken.
 Legislation names/dates changed (Domestic Abuse Act 2021).
 Technical positions/named positions changed.
 Change to referral form/reporting a concern form.
 Inclusion of training cycle i.e. each 3 years for named staff within the policy.
 Change of logo.
-Technical changes approved by the University Safeguarding and Prevent
+Technical changes approved by the University Safeguarding and Prevent Group.
 May 2022- Change of SO and DSO and updates to training frequency of Executive Leads, SO and DSO.
 November 2022 - Updated list of champions.

-February 2023 - Change of Key Contacts

-April 2023 - Revisions to reflect changes in roles, updated information relating to apprenticeships, minor changes to reference new legislation, changes to staff training to reflect and codify the decisions of Safeguarding and PREVENT Working Group, updated information on promotion of the policy and inclusion of LEAP Module information.
+February 2023 - Change of Key Contacts April 2023 - Revisions to reflect changes in roles, updated information relating to apprenticeships, minor changes to reference new legislation, changes to staff training to reflect and codify the decisions of Safeguarding and PREVENT Working Group, updated information on promotion of the policy and inclusion of LEAP Module information.
 Approved by the University of Bolton Safeguarding and PREVENT Working Group 27/04/23.
 May 2023 - Updates to include the 6 principles of Safeguarding and technical amends to section 7.
 May 2023 - Change of one DSC.
+October 2023 - Technical Updates: change to DSCs, reference to level of training for named positions, response times to allegations/concerns raised Jnauary 2024 - Inclusion of the Commitment Statement and updates to the Appendix 8